Swords, County Dublin: Food and horticulture

 Swords is located in the centre of Fingal and is surrounded by farms growing crops like potatoes, wheat and barley.
 However, unlike the rest of Fingal, a lot of the food distributed from Swords has been imported from abroad.
 As of 2018, FoodCentral (marketed as "Ireland's national food park") was being developed south-west of Swords.

 The Keeling's Group, who employ over 1700 people, have their headquarters in FoodCentral and use a lot of land around Swords.
 The Keeling's Farms division annually grow 2,500 tonnes of soft fruits/berries from 5 hectares of glasshouse, tunnel and field crops in Swords.
 They grow Bramley apples in 139 acres of orchards and lettuce in 8 acres of glasshouses.
 Their glasshouses also produce 1,500 tonnes of red, orange, yellow and green peppers annually.
 Keeling's also operate a large banana ripening facility for Chiquita which ripens over 3 million bananas each week.
 They also have separate ripening rooms for other fruits.

 Total Produce, Ireland's largest agribusiness operates two facilities in Swords.
 Its facility in Swords Business Park includes a distribution and ripening centre for Fyffes Cape, Outspan, Green Ace and TOP Fruit products.
 Their "Uniplumo" facility on the Rathbeale Road, has 46,000 square metres of glasshouses for growing plants, flowers and tomatoes.

 Education

 Primary

 The town is served by more than 10 primary schools.
 These include several gaelscoils, a number of Educate Together schools, and mixed and gender-specific national schools.
-The latter includes both Church of Ireland and Roman Catholic schools.
+The latter includes both Church of Ireland and Catholic schools.
 A number of other primary schools are in planning or under construction.